sophiabackert/BraTS_g2/README.md

 Please refer to the respective Python files for implementation details and usage instructions.

 ## Contributors
-Developed by Sophia Backert as part of group B from our university project.
+Developed by Sophia Backert as part of group B in our university project.